 Instant Pot Shredded Chicken Burrito Bowls

 How To Make Shredded Chicken Burrito Bowls In The Instant Pot

-8. Using your Instant Pot’s instructions, pressure cook for 10 minutes.
+- Using your Instant Pot’s instructions, pressure cook on high for 10 minutes.
 Allow it to slowly depressurize for 10 minutes.
 Then release the sealing valve to vent any remaining pressure.
 Remove the lid.
 Using 2 forks pull the chicken meat apart so it becomes thin enough for a good taco consistency.

+Instant Pot Shredded Chicken Burrito Bowls